evefim/Udacity/Project_1/README.md

 Pipeline config used for training is [here](experiments/experiment2/pipeline_new.config).

 The process of training is quite stable, and both training and validation losses are decreasing up to 4000 step.
+Metrics at different time steps are given in the [file](experiments/experiment2/result.txt).

 <img src="assets/loss_experiment2.png" height="300">

 At the same time object detection metrics start to decrease after 3000 step, so model starts to overfeat on training data.